mjhatami/tribe-crowdfunding-app/README.md

 - [Acknowledgments](#acknowledgments)

 ## 🧐 Problem Statement <a name = "problem_statement"></a>
-There is some cost of management for every community, so collecting and reporting in a transparent way is a traditional issue and there is a right for every person who pays, to get a transparent report in particular for charities.
+There is some cost of management for every community, so collecting and reporting in a transparent way is a traditional issue and also there is a right for every person who pays, to get a transparent report in particular for charities.
 Furthermore, I saw Stripe integration in the Tribe roadmap on notion documents that needs product design and I think this can help this process.
 - Collect money from members of a community and manage that in a transparent way.
-- A dashboard for analyzing and reporting where money come and goes.
+- A dashboard for financial analyzing and reporting where the money comes and goes.
-- Charities are a good target that increase the Tribe experience on how communities growth.
+- Charities are a good target that increases the Tribe experience on how communities grow.

 ## 💡 Idea / Solution <a name = "idea"></a>
- Donation Box is an element in the post section.
-It manges how much money need for specific propose, which account achieved it and how much spend for the transaction fees and  .
+the Donation Box is an element in the post section.
+It manages how much money need for a specific purpose, which accounts achieved it, and how much spend on the transaction fees.
- - Integrate with stripe connect
+ - with the Stripe connect integration.
- - the Donation Box which helps you define a goal an then collect money for that.
+ - the Donation Box helps you define a goal and then collect money for that in a simple way.

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>
-This project is not production ready can need some development.
-I list some problem with .
+This project is not production-ready and needs more development.
+I list some problems below :
 - What are the dependencies of your project?
 - Describe each limitation in detailed but concise terms
 - Explain why each limitation exists